The Death of Humility

 Anyway, “in my day”, we called these people WANKERS.
 And we should do that again.

-A new Aerial Maps album will be released in (hopefully 2021), while the comprehensive compilation of Adam’s work, titled ‘There’s a Name for this Feeling: The Songs of Adam Gibson’, was released by Coolin’ By Sounds Records in 2020 to much excitement and acclaim.
+The most recent Aerial Maps album was Intimate Hinterland, released in 2021, while the comprehensive compilation of Adam’s work, titled ‘There’s a Name for this Feeling: The Songs of Adam Gibson’, was released by Coolin’ By Sounds Records in 2020 to much excitement and acclaim.

-Adam has performed and/or exhibited in many venues, galleries and spaces around Australia, China and Finland and was twice an artist in residence at the Arteles Creative Center in Finland.
+He has also exhibited his paintings in a number of Australian galleries, was an artist in residence at the Arteles Creative Center in Finland (twice), and is actively involved in a wide range of artistic endeavours.
 His first novel manuscript was shortlisted for the Australian-Vogel Award, he has published three books of poetry, and the Aerial Maps’ first album won the 2010 Overland Poetry Festival Best Spoken Word Release, 2005-2010.
 He likes raging and long walks on moonlit beaches.
 And surfing.
-Blah blah blah.
-Etc.

 Some ‘fairly’ good new – Fairgrounds 2019!